-Finally, use the Project view to locate the app -> res -> values -> strings.xml file and double-click on it to load it into the editor.
+Finally, use the Project panel to locate the app -> res -> values -> strings.xml file and double-click on it to load it into the editor.
 Currently the XML should read as follows:

 '''

 <resources>

-<string name="app_name">AndroidSample</string>

-<string name="action_settings">Settings</string>
+<string name="app name">AndroidSample</string>

+'''

+'''

 <string name="convert_string">Convert</string>

 <string name="dollars_hint">dollars</string>

 </resources>

 '''

-As a demonstration of resources in action, change the string value currently assigned to the convert_string resource to "Convert to Euros" and then return to the Layout Editor tool by selecting the tab for the layout file in the editor panel.
+As a demonstration of resources in action, change the string value currently assigned to the convert\string resource to "Convert to Euros" and then return to the Layout Editor tool by selecting the tab for the layout file in the editor panel.
 Note that the layout has picked up the new resource value for the string.

 There is also a quick way to access the value of a resource referenced in an XML file.
-With the Layout Editor tool in Text mode, click on the "@string/convert_string" property setting so that it highlights and then press Ctrl-B on the keyboard (Cmd-B on macOS).
+With the Layout Editor tool in Split or Code mode, click on the "@string/convert\string" property setting so that it highlights and then press Ctrl-B on the keyboard (Cmd-B on macOS).
 Android Studio will subsequently open the strings.xml file and take you to the line in that file where this resource is declared.
-Use this opportunity to revert the string resource back to the original "Convert" text.
+Use this opportunity to revert the string resource back to the original "Convert" text and to add the following additional entry for a string resource that will be referenced later in the app code:

 Resource strings may also be edited using the Android Studio Translations Editor.
-To open this editor, rightclick on the app -> res -> values -> strings.xml file and select the Open Editor menu option.
+To open this editor, right-click on the app -> res -> values -> strings.xml file and select the Open Translations Editor menu option.
 This will display the Translation Editor in the main panel of the Android Studio window: